 The final requirement for proving negligence involves your damages.
 You may only recover monetary compensation if you can show that your injuries result in some type of compensable harm.
 Compensable damages could be your medical bills, time away from work, or mental anguish.

-Building a strong case for negligence is only one of the ways an injury attorney could help following a motor vehicle accident.
-The team at Bader Scott Injury Lawyers has extensive experience taking on these cases and understands what evidence is needed to prove negligence in a car accident.
+Building a strong case for negligence is only one of the ways our car accident attorneys could help following a motor vehicle accident.
+The team at Bader Scott Injury Lawyers understands what evidence is needed to prove negligence in a car accident.

 To get started with your case, get a free consultation by calling (404) 888-8888 right away.